Srebrenica survivors applaud Karadzic life sentence - Journal du Cameroun

-Relatives of victims of the Srebrenica massacre applauded the life sentence delivered Wednesday against Bosnian Serb wartime leader Radovan Karadzic for genocide and war crimes during the 1990s.
+Relatives of victims of the Srebrenica massacre applauded Wednesday’s decision to hand a life sentence to Bosnian Serb wartime leader Radovan Karadzic for genocide and war crimes during the 1990s.

 A panel of appeals judges in The Hague increased Karadzic’s original 40-year sentence for the atrocities during Bosnia’s inter-ethnic war to life in prison.